message/iata/HK.md

 9. Passengers are subject to medical screening upon arrival and quarantine for up to 21 days.
 More details can be found at <a href="https://www.coronavirus.gov.hk/eng/inbound-travel.html">https://www.coronavirus.gov.hk/eng/inbound-travel.html</a> .
 10. Airline crew must have a negative COVID-19 nucleic acid test result issued at most 48 hours before departure.
 11. Airline crew are subject to medical screening upon arrival and self-isolation in a hotel.
-12. Airline crew who have been in or transited through Brazil, India, Ireland (Rep.), Pakistan, Philippines, South Africa or United Kingdom in the past 21 days are subject to quarantine for 21 days.
+12. Airline crew who have been in or transited through Brazil, India, Ireland (Rep.), Nepal, Pakistan, Philippines, South Africa or United Kingdom in the past 21 days are subject to quarantine for 21 days.
 13. Merchant seamen must have:
 - a negative COVID-19 nucleic acid test result issued at most 48 hours before departure, and
 - an approval letter from the Marine Department, and
 - a letter of certification to Department of Health from Hong Kong.
 14. Airline crew are subject to a COVID-19 test upon arrival.
-15. Effective 1 May 2021, passengers who in the past 21 days have been in or transited through Nepal for more than 2 hours are not allowed to enter.